 We are passionate about building a sustainable future

-We are passionate about building a sustainable future, protecting the environment as well as enriching our wider community through the support of clients, those living locally and charitable foundations.
-Our efforts have been recognised as winners of the Green Data Centre accolade at the Datacentre Leaders Awards.
+"We aim to protect the environment as well as enrich our wider community through the support of clients, those living locally and through charitable foundations.
+Our efforts have been recognised as winners of the Green Data Centre accolade at the Datacentre Leaders Awards."

 We achieve this efficiency in a number of ways.
 For 100% of the year, the data centre utilises fresh air cooling, brought in from outside and filtered to clean room standards to eliminate contamination, passing into the data centre via a bank of multiple fans.
 In the event that British temperatures soar beyond a set threshold, the evaporative system comes online.